AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/add-an-image-to-a-free-form-landing-page.md

    ![](assets/image2014-9-16-14-3a35-3a59.png)

-1. Clic **Insertar**.
+1. Haga clic en **Insertar**.

    ![](assets/image2014-9-16-15-3a3-3a48.png)

-   ¡bueno trabajo!
+   ¡Buen trabajo!
 Acaba de agregar una imagen a su página de aterrizaje de forma libre.

    ![](assets/image2015-5-21-15-3a40-3a11.png)